blu/despiller/README.md

 # despiller
 A proof of concept of a code-optimisation technique, hereby referred to as *de-spilling of registers*, in a fake ISA.

+*This is a work in progress, far from feature-complete status.
+Once the project reaches sufficient maturity this message will be removed.*

 # overview
 De-spilling is a codegen optimisaiton technique, which addresses post-factum excessive spilling or registers.
 The latter can come from two sources: